globocom/secDevLabs/owasp-top10-2017-apps/a7/fofocando/docs/ATTACK.md

 ----

+## Note: This attack narrative works best in Mozilla Firefox.

 ## 👀

 After inspecting the application, it is possible to identify that some entries are not sanitized and can be  executed on web browser.
 It occurs on *search*, *comment* and *post* fields.
 The following images show this behavior when the text  **\<script>alert(1)\</script>** is used as an input on these fields.